rdevon/DIM/README.md

 # DIM

+[UPDATE]: this work has been accepted as an oral presentation at ICLR 2019.
+We will be updating the code over the next few weeks to reflect recent experiments.

 Learning Deep Representations by Mutual Information Estimation and Maximization

 Sample code to do the local-only objective in https://arxiv.org/abs/1808.06670